-Students will complete and submit assigned activities each week outside of our scheduled synchronous labs.
-These activities include online workshops and activity sheets that are designed to exercise your understanding of osteology and the role of the skeleton in the human body.
-The activity sheets will also be added to your Osteology Notebook, which you will construct throughout the semester in order to provide yourself with an excellent resource to use in future osteological analyses.
-Please note that while students may work together in parallel on these asynchronous activities, each student must complete all portions of each activity and submit their own work.
+Each week, prior to Monday lab sessions, students will complete and submit assigned "prequizzes" based on the readings and lecture videos for the upcoming week.
+These beginning of the week quizzes will include questions or activity sheets designed to help you exercise your understanding of the upcoming week's material.
+The Pre-Quiz results and self-corrections should also be added to your Osteology Notebook, which you will construct throughout the semester in order to provide yourself with an excellent resource to use in future osteological analyses.
+Please note that while students may study together before the Pre-Quiz, each student must complete all portions of each pre-quiz by themselves and submit their own work.